LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-We compared \ourapproach~to ATM~\cite{pan2023atm}, a similarity-based, search-based test suite minimization approach that relies solely on the source code of test cases.
-ATM preprocesses test code by removing information that is irrelevant to testing logic from the test code, then converts test code into ASTs.
-ATM calculates four different tree-based similarity measurements between test case ASTs: top-down, bottom-up, combined and tree edit distance similarity.
-Search algorithms (i.e., GA and NSGA-II) were then employed based on similarity scores to find an optimal subset of test cases by removing redundant test cases.
+After the preprocessing step, search algorithms (i.e., GA and NSGA-II) were then employed based on similarity values to find an optimal subset of test cases by removing redundant test cases.
 Using GA with combined similarity, ATM achieved a better trade-off in terms of effectiveness and efficiency compared to a SOTA test suite minimization approach, FAST-R~\cite{cruciani2019scalable}.
 However, it suffered from scalability issues as, for example, it took more than $10$ hours to minimize $4k$ test cases for the largest test suite.
 This motivated us to compare \ourapproach~to ATM, in terms of fault detection capability and, more importantly, minimization time.
 We aim to assess whether \ourapproach~can be more scalable than ATM while achieving comparable or even higher fault detection capability.
 We compared \ourapproach~to the two best configurations of ATM, using GA with combined similarity (ATM/Combined) and tree edit distance (ATM/TreeEditDistance).
 The former was the best configuration considering the trade-off between effectiveness and efficiency, whereas the latter achieved higher fault detection capability but was more time-consuming than the former in terms of total minimization time.
 We further evaluated the achieved saving in testing time for every minimized test suite for both {\ourapproach} and ATM.
 We relied on the publicly available replication package of ATM\footnote{\url{https://doi.org/10.5281/zenodo.7455766}} provided by its authors.